-The VISTA IV riser has a split A and split C. The A-riser attaches to the central two A lines (A1 & A3).
-The tip A line (A5) is on a floating line and is used for Big-Ears.
-At no time should the pilot change the risers or use risers not intended for this specific glider as this will affect the performance, safety and certification of the glider.
+The KARISMA risers is featuring a split A riser.
+The 1st A-riser attaches to the central two A lines (A1 & A3).
+The second A-riser is attached to the outermost A line (A5).
+This is to facilitate Big ears or Tip tucks.
+At no time should the pilot change the risers or use risers not intended for this specific glider, as this will affect the performance, safety and void the certification of the glider.
+The Paramotor version of the Karisma is equipped with trimmers - See details in the Paramotor section on page 17 of this Manual.